 In many conversations about adoption, the phrase “giving a baby up for adoption” will almost inevitably come up.
 First, let’s make this clear: this terminology isn’t exactly accurate, nor is it particularly sensitive to the extremely emotional decision adoption can be for a pregnant woman.
 Giving your baby up for adoption in Missouri — or anywhere else — is not “giving up” in any sense of the phrase.

 If you’re considering putting a baby up for adoption in Missouri, it’s because you want your child to have the best life imaginable, and you aren’t sure you can provide that at this point.
-This is an extremely difficult thought to have even if you don’t pursue adoption, and while you may technically be giving a baby for adoption, in no sense are you giving up on your child.
+This is an extremely difficult thought to have even if you don’t pursue adoption, and while you may technically be “giving a baby” for adoption, in no sense are you “giving up” on your child or “giving them away.”

 An important process to understand in this scenario, then, is the one you will undergo if you do choose to place a baby for adoption in Missouri.
-Baby adoptions in Missouri are comprised of six main steps:
+Baby adoptions in Missouri can all look a little different depending on your circumstances, but the process is generally comprised of six main steps:

-This is one of (if not the) most difficult steps of giving a baby for adoption.
+This is one of (if not the) most difficult steps of placing a baby for adoption in MO.
 It’s a decision that will change your own life forever, as well as those of your child and possibly an adoptive family.
 It’s important that you are the only one to make this decision.
 No one can choose adoption for you.
 Your friends don’t get to decide what you do about this pregnancy, nor do your parents.
 And while the birth father does have rights in Missouri, even he shouldn’t make up your mind for you.
-Only you know what’s right for your baby.
+Only you know what’s right for you and your baby.

-If you do choose to give a baby up for adoption in Missouri, you will be completely in charge of the way it happens.
-With American Adoptions, all pregnant women craft their own adoption plans.
-You will work with your own Adoption Specialist, who will help you make sure your wants and needs for your baby’s adoption are met.
+If you do choose to “give a baby up” for adoption in Missouri, you will be completely in charge of the way it happens.
+With American Adoptions, all prospective birth mothers craft their own adoption plans.
+You will work with your own adoption specialist, who will help you make sure your wants and needs for your baby’s adoption are met.
 She will guide you along each remaining step of the adoption process.

-This may be another difficult step in the process of giving your baby up for adoption in Missouri.
-Finding the perfect adoptive parents for your baby can be overwhelming, but your American Adoptions Adoption Specialist will help you to decide what you’re looking for and then narrow down the search with you.
-You’ll also be able to see their Adoptive Family Profiles to give you an idea of what they’re like before committing to meeting them.
+This may be another difficult step in the process of “giving your baby up” for adoption in Missouri.
+Finding the perfect adoptive parents for your baby can be overwhelming, but your adoption specialist will help you to decide what you’re looking for and then narrow down the search with you.
+You can choose to find adoptive parents in Missouri or another nearby state, but American Adoptions also works with adoptive families all across the country, so you won’t be limited by geography.
+You’ll also be able to see their adoptive family profiles to give you an idea of what they’re like before committing to meeting them.

-This includes all of the things a woman typically prepares for her hospital stay, but a woman considering adoption has a few additional decisions to consider.
+This includes all of the things a woman typically prepares for her hospital stay, but a woman choosing adoption for her baby in Missouri has a few additional decisions to consider.
 Do you want the adoptive parents there for the baby’s birth?
 Who will be the first to hold your child?
 How much time do you want to spend with the baby?
-In Missouri, a pregnant woman cannot give consent to her child’s adoption until the baby is at least 48 hours old, so you’ll need to decide how you want those 48 hours to go.
-It’s a lot to consider, but your Adoption Specialist will go over every detail of your stay to make it as comfortable as possible for you.
+In Missouri, a pregnant woman cannot give consent to her child’s adoption until the baby is at least 48 hours old, so you’ll need to decide how you want those 48 hours (or more) to go.
+It’s a lot to consider, but your adoption specialist will go over every detail of your stay to make it as comfortable as possible for you.